ds17f/leaf-remote/README.md

 # Common Issues
 The Nissan Leaf's remote control system is prone to errors at several different layers.
-`leaf-bit` seeks to work around some of these issues but introduces a few others that are specific to the FitBit ecosystem.
+`leaf-remote` seeks to work around some of these issues but introduces a few others that are specific to the FitBit ecosystem.
 The section that follows provides insight and remediation for these issues based on my experience building this app.

 There are 3 main components where issues can arise: